dingbat/dhuserdefaults/readme.md

 How do I use this thing?
 --------------

 Drop the sources into your project.
 (If you're using ARC, you'll need to disable it for DHUserDefaults.
-Go to your active target, select "Build Phases", and add `-fno-objc-arc` to `DHUserDefaultsTests.m` in the "Compile Sources" section.)
+Go to your active target, select "Build Phases", and add `-fno-objc-arc` to the DHUserDefaults source files in the "Compile Sources" section.)

 Define a category for **DHUserDefaults** in a .h file: